ROSS | Australia

 How Far Would You Go to Stop Another Crime?

-Ross is a crime survivor, who refuses to be sidelined.
-Because of the brutal murder of his son Michael, in Queensland’s worst crime nine years ago, his motivation for joining the Sycamore Tree Project is simple:
+Ross is a crime survivor who refuses to be sidelined.
+Due to the brutal murder of his son Michael nine years ago, one of Queensland’s worst crimes ever, his motivation for joining the Sycamore Tree Project: Justice and Peace®: Justice and Peace is simple:

 “If we get through to just one inmate not to re-offend, we’ve done our job.
 That’s what it’s all about.”

 Ross has seen the human damage one crime can do.
 He heads the Queensland Homicide Victims Support Group, which reaches out to families who have been devastated by serious crimes.